[A collaboration post – all thoughts are my own. This article was originally published in January 2022 and has been updated for comprehensiveness.]

 Do what you love, love what you do.

-This has become my affirmation in 2021.
-I’m the type of person who does what makes me comfortable and doesn’t really care about people’s judgments.
-I love to write and because of that, I feel comfortable working as a content writer for my blog.
+This has become my daily affirmation.
+I’m the type of person who does what makes me feel good and doesn’t give a damn about what other people think.
+Because I enjoy writing, I am happy working as a content writer for my site.
 Being a content writer or blogger is my passion and a profession that I love.

-But the truth is, professions have been associated with serious career paths and of course, one that is financially promising and stable.
-The first image that pops into our minds when thinking of a profession is a busy person dressed in suits working at a desk in a formal office setting.
-Well, most parents think the same – mine too.
+Regrettably, professions have long been linked with serious career options, as well as those that are financially rewarding and stable.
+When we think of a career, the first thing that comes to mind is a busy person dressed in suits working at a desk in a formal office setting.
+Most parents feel the same way, including mine.

-Little do we picture a writer working on her home office with a planner and papers lying on the desk, a photographer creeping behind a tiger for that perfect shot, or a digital nomad working from anywhere.
-Our minds are so muddled up with stereotypes that we cannot see beyond the ordinary.
+We imagine a writer working from home with a planner and papers on the desk, a photographer sneaking behind a tiger for that ideal shot, or a digital nomad working from any place.
+Our thoughts are so cluttered with stereotypes that we can’t see beyond the ordinary.

 After all, most of us are quite comfortable with pursuing our passion as a hobby or leisure-time activity.
 Not many of us would consider making a career out of our passion.
 We fail to realize that passion and career go hand in hand.
 But this thinking needs to change.
 Perhaps, this is why we fail to establish the connection between passion and career.